Gstaad Ski Region

 Lift Passes

 Like many Swiss ski destinations, Gstaad has introduced an online dynamic lift pass pricing system based on booking date, season, week-day and weather.
-That can mean lift tickets cost up to 25% less or 19% more than the base price set at the start of the season.
-Visit Destination Gstaad during the quiet times (mid-January is perfect) & ski for around 54CHF/day.
-What a bargain.
+That can mean lift tickets cost up to 35% less than the maximum base price set at the start of the season.
+Visit Skiwelt Gstaad during the quiet times (mid-January is perfect) & skiing can be an absolute bargain.
 Tickets should be booked online here or else you ‘get what your given' at the ticket window!

 Where is Gstaad Switzerland?